becomingbabyman/eunoia-desktop/README.md

 - [x] scan the local voice memos dir in MAC OS 14 -- ~/Library/Group\ Containers/group.com.apple.VoiceMemos.shared/Recordings
 - [] if the dir is empty, prompt the user to open voice memos and check their iCloud sync
 - [x] transcribe all the voice memos
-- [] save the txt to "iCloud/eunoia/voice memos"
+- [x] save the txt
-- [] make a bg process to watch the VoiceMemos folder for new files and transcribe them if they're not already transcribed
+- [x] make a bg process to watch the VoiceMemos folder for new/updated files and transcribe them if they're not already transcribed

+list/log view
+- [] list everything in *local.data/(app name)/...
+- [] sort newest to oldest
+- [] display text preview of selected file to the right like in finder
+- [] display an AV media player to the source media under the preview
+- [] link to the original txt and media files in finder

 videos
 - [] scan photos (folder?)